 Run an AI-Enabled Stress Test

 Straight-line projections assume a steady average return, like 6% annually, without accounting for the market’s natural ups and downs.
-In reality, returns vary annually, and the sequence of those returns, especially early in retirement, can significantly impact how long a portfolio lasts.
+In reality, returns vary annually, and the sequence of those returns, especially early in retirement, can significantly affect how long a portfolio lasts.

 To perform a Monte Carlo stress test, simply activate the